Fourth grade: Philippines

+Portugal

 In Portugal, what North Americans would call the fourth grade (quarto ano, 4º ano to Portuguese people) is the fourth and last year of the four-year 1º Ciclo do Ensino Básico which also includes the first grade, the second grade, and the third grade.
 Students take final exams (provas finais) for Portuguese and Mathematics at the end of the fourth grade since the school year of 2012/2013.

 United Kingdom

 In England, compulsory education begins with the first new term of the Reception year following a child's 5th birthday.
 In practice, many children enter Reception at the beginning of the school year, aged 4.
-Fourth grade is the equivalent of 'Year 5' (ages 9–10) in England and Wales, Primary 6 in Northern Ireland and Primary 6 in Scotland - the sixth year of compulsory education in England, Wales, Scotland and Northern Ireland.
+Fourth grade is the equivalent of 'Year 5' (ages 9–10) in England and Wales, Primary 6 in Northern Ireland and Scotland – the sixth year of compulsory education in England, Wales, Scotland and Northern Ireland.